RedisLabs/redislabs-docs/content/rc/api/get-started/_index.md

          /rc/api/get-started/_index.md
 ---

-To use the Redis Enterprise Cloud REST API, you need to:
+To use the Redis Cloud REST API, you need to:

 - Enable the API
 - Create an account key